ybgskr12/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## To the guy who invented zero... thanks for nothing.